ryangallen/musicstore/README.md

-A music store web application built on the ASP.NET framework  based on the tutorial found at http://www.asp.net/mvc/tutorials/mvc-music-store.
+An ASP.NET music store application based on the tutorial found at http://www.asp.net/mvc/tutorials/mvc-music-store.